N°23 — Sub-Hub Trade Bids

-HVAC & Mechanical Bids & Bid Invitations for Subcontractors
+HVAC & Mechanical Bids for Subcontractors

 HVAC and mechanical bid opportunities are not limited to one phrase.
 Public owners and general contractors describe the same work as HVAC, mechanical, plumbing, piping, rooftop units, chillers, boilers, ductwork, controls, TAB, commissioning, or equipment replacement work.
 A useful HVAC and mechanical bid page has to watch those terms together, not as separate searches.